-There is a \$60.00 charge to Quincy Public School students in grades kindergarten through fifth grade.
+Please pay educational fees at the beginning of the school year or as soon as possible.
+Fees may be paid online through Skyward or by check.
 Those receiving a free lunch owe no book fees.
 Those qualifying for reduced lunch owe half the regular fee.